By Kate Riney

 The Shepherd knows His sheep by name.
 Do you?

-KATE RINEY (@KateMRiney) serves on the Candidate Relations Team at Vanderbloemen Search Group, a pastor search firm that helps churches and ministries find their key staff.
+KATE RINEY (@KateMRiney) formerly served on the Candidate Relations Team at Vanderbloemen Search Group, a pastor search firm that helps churches and ministries find their key staff.